Forcing Axioms, the Uniformization and the Basis Property: and the -uniformization property.

 By Shoenfield absoluteness, it is clear that $f$ does uniformize every $\Sigma^1_3$-subset of the plane.
-David's trick allows us to localize the above definition to obtain a $\Sigma^1_3$-definable uniformizing function, i.e. we can write the relation $f(x)=y$ in a $\Sigma^1_3$-way:
+The above Lemma allows us to localize the above definition to obtain a $\Sigma^1_3$-definable uniformizing function.